- What is a Facelift?

 What Are the Different Types of Facelift Surgery?

 A traditional facelift makes use of standard incisions for facelift surgery hidden in natural facial creases or in the hair-bearing region of the scalp, described in detail below.
 Traditional facelift techniques allow for the most reliable and long-lasting results in facial rejuvenation; scars are shortened whenever possible if a patient’s anatomy and specific situation allows.
 The outcome of a facelift is reversal of the effects of gravity, correction of age-related changes, and gentle repositioning of the soft tissues of the face to restore a more youthful and refreshed contour.
-Most traditional facelifts combine the techniques of subcutaneous and
+Most traditional facelifts combine the techniques of subcutaneous and SMAS lift procedures.

 Limited Incision (Short Scar) Facelift

 A “short scar”, “limited incision” or “MACS” (minimal access cranial suspension) facelift makes a shorter, S-shaped incision at the temples that may also continue around to the ear, and can include additional incisions within the lower eyelids or under the chin.
 This procedure does not typically address as much facial laxity as a traditional facelift, and does not adequately address the lower face or neck.
+Learn more about the MACS lift, our preferred technique for the lower face and neck, here

 A “subcutaneous” facelift repositions and trims excess skin and superficial fat of the face but does not address the deeper muscles or soft tissues (SMAS) of the face.
 This technique is for excess skin and redraping only, and is often one part of a traditional facelift.